Expats will need to get their paperwork in order and make sure they have the right visa for Germany before relocating.

 Most non-EU citizens have to apply for a tourist visa at a German embassy or consulate ahead of time.
 It's best to apply well in advance – it's possible to submit three months before the planned departure date.

-Schengen visa holders can visit other Schengen states, but if they do plan on travelling to other countries, they should apply at the consulate of the country they arrive in or the one they plan to spend most of their time in.
+Schengen visa holders can visit other Schengen states.
+If they do plan on travelling to other countries, they should apply at the consulate of the country they arrive in or the one they plan to spend most of their time in.

 It is important to note that Schengen visa holders don't have permission to work or conduct business in Germany and other member countries.